Important Notice - May 2022

 How do I apply?

-If you are applying for financial assistance, we will aim to contact you within two working days; if you are applying for assistance with furniture and/or white goods, we will aim to contact you within five working days.
+If you are applying for financial assistance, we will aim to contact you within three working days; if you are applying for assistance with furniture and/or white goods, we will aim to contact you within five working days.
+We will call between 9am and 5pm Monday to Friday.

 APPLICATIONS ARE CURRENTLY CLOSED